droid85real/obsidian/Java/JAVA.md

 	public static void main(String[] args){
 		StaticInner inner=new StaticInner();
 		inner.show();
-		// Outer.StaticInner.show(); we can do this without creating Outer or Inner class cause display is static }
+		// Outer.StaticInner.show(); we cannot do this without creating Outer or Inner class cause show is not static Outer.StaticInner.display();
+	}
 }
 ```